-After all, with so many DIY aromatherapy books and online resources; not to mention various reps selling essential oils via free workshops, is there any need for a professional aromatherapist?
+After all, there are so many DIY aromatherapy books and online resources, not to mention various reps selling essential oils via free workshops.
+Is there a need for a professional aromatherapist?

-But the reality is that a professional accredited or clinical aromatherapist, is an amazing resource that can help you get immensely more out of your essential oils than any amount of DIY experimenting can do.
+But the reality is that a professional accredited or clinical aromatherapist, is an amazing resource.
+It can help you get immensely more out of your essential oils than any amount of DIY experimenting can do.